Holic75/Baldurs-gate-dnd-3.5/README.md

 – May use the Set Snare ability once per day.
 Gains one use at levels 1, 5, 10, 15 and 20.
 – May use Spontaneous Spell Channeling
 ```
-SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into <PRO_HISHER> weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to <PRO_HISHER> sneak attack damage for next 10 seconds.
+SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to her sneak attack damage for next 10 seconds.
 ```
 – Gets one bonus feat at levels 10, 20, 22, 25 and 28.
 – At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting spells in light armor.